Generic name: Daratumumab 100mg in 5mL

 - Parenteral drug products should be inspected visually for particulate matter and discoloration prior to administration, whenever solution and container permit.
 The diluted solution may develop very small, translucent to white proteinaceous particles, as daratumumab is a protein.
 Do not use if visibly opaque particles, discoloration or foreign particles are observed.

-- Administer the diluted solution by intravenous infusion using an infusion set fitted with a flow regulator and with an in-line, sterile, non-pyrogenic, low protein-binding polyethersulfone (PES) filter (pore size 0.22 or 0.2 micrometer).
-Polyurethane (PU), polybutadiene (PBD), PVC, PP or PE administration sets must be used.
+- If stored in the refrigerator, allow the solution to come to room temperature.
+Administer the diluted solution by intravenous infusion using an infusion set fitted with a flow regulator and with an in-line, sterile, non-pyrogenic, low protein-binding polyethersulfone (PES) filter (pore size 0.22 or 0.2 micrometer).
+Administration sets must be made of either polyurethane (PU), polybutadiene (PBD), PVC, PP or PE.

 - Do not store any unused portion of the infusion solution for reuse.
 Any unused product or waste material should be disposed of in accordance with local requirements.